 - Modify repetitive tasks.
 Use lifting devices, when available, to help you lift loads.
 Try to alternate physically demanding tasks with less demanding ones.
 If you work at a computer, make sure that your monitor, keyboard, mouse and chair are positioned properly.
 If you frequently talk on the phone and type or write at the same time, place your phone on speaker or use a headset.
 Avoid unnecessary bending, twisting and reaching.
 Limit the time you spend carrying heavy briefcases, purses and bags.

 - Listen to your body.
 If you must sit for a prolonged period, change your position often.
 Periodically walk around and gently stretch your muscles to relieve tension.

-Back pain can plague your workdays and free time.
-You're not stuck with it, though.
 Examine your work environment and address situations that might aggravate your back.
-Even simple steps to ease back pain are steps in the right direction.
+Even simple steps can help prevent back injury and pain.

-- Workstations components — Chairs.
+- Workstation components: Chairs.
 Occupational Safety and Health Administration. https://www.osha.gov/SLTC/etools/computerworkstations/components_chair.html.
-Accessed March 17, 2016.
+Accessed April 11, 2021.